LSD Blotters: What Are They & How Are They Used?

 4. LSD Gel Tabs

 LSD gel tabs are similar to blotters but use a gelatin base instead.
-You can take them the same way but holding them under the tongue for a few minutes before you swallow.
+You can take them the same way but hold them under the tongue for a few minutes before you swallow.

 It’s thought that gel tabs have a higher bioavailability than blotter tabs, but in practice, both offer virtually identical experiences.